brianhyun/web-forum/client/README.md

 In regards to thunk functions in Redux: thunk functions allow us to invoke asynchronous operations.

+In regards to syntax: you can shorten object definitions if the key and value are the same name (e.g. { userId } has userId as a key and the value inserted into userId will be the value stored in the variable userId).

 ## Non-Technical

 ### Tracking Progress